MattKimura/Emulator-Saves/README.md

 For real 3DS console, use Checkpoint to import saves.
 Be sure to launch the game once so that save data is created if none exists.
 Make a save backup in Checkpoint first and then replace the files with the downloaded ones, then import the save in Checkpoint.

+Note: 3DS saves are generally region free, which is why they aren't labeled by region.

 # About RetroArch Saves
 The saves need to be renamed to match your rom file name